Anderson duality of topological modular forms and its differential-geometric manifestations

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows: \begin{itemize} \item In Sec.~\ref{sec:secondary}, we define two secondary morphisms $\alpha_{\KO((q))/\TMF}$ and $\alpha_\text{spin/string}$.
-We also explain that the former gives the Anderson self-duality of $\TMF$; this is one of the main results of the paper.
+We also explain that the former gives the Anderson duality of $\TMF$.
 We give two versions of its proof, in Appendices~\ref{app:original-proof} and \ref{app:sanath-proof}, respectively. \item In Sec.~\ref{sec:pairings}, we study pairings induced by our secondary morphisms and provide a number of computations of the pairings, in both torsion and non-torsion cases.
 Along the way, we compute the invariant of Bunke and Naumann, and relate it to the differential pairings.
 We also see that the Anderson dual pairing of $\TMF$ has a differential geometric manifestation. \item In Sec.~\ref{sec:diff}, we define two $\TMF$ classes $x_{-d} \in \pi_{-d}\TMF$ for $d=31$ and $d=28$, where $x_{-31}$ is the element we denoted by $e_8^{(2)}$ in this introduction.
 They are both in $A_{-d}:=\Ker(\sigma: \pi_{-d}\TMF\to\pi_{-d}\KO((q)))$.
 We prove three statements independently of each other: i) that $x_{-31}$ generates $A_{-31}\simeq \Z/2$, by performing a computation of the power operation in the Adams spectral sequence; ii) that $x_{-28}$ generates $A_{-28}\simeq \Z/2$, by computing the Anderson duality pairing differential-geometrically; and iii) that we have $x_{-28}=x_{-31}\nu$, using an explicit twisted string bordism.
 The statements ii) and iii) combined will provide an alternative, differential-geometric proof of the statement i) which is obtained purely homotopy-theoretically. \end{itemize} We also have a number of Appendices: \begin{itemize} \item In Appendix~\ref{app:VOA}, we formulate conjectures concerning VOSAs and $\TMF$ classes.
-Among others, we describe the VOSAs which should be behind $x_{-31}$ and $x_{-28}$. \item In Appendix~\ref{app:toy}, we provide a simpler analogue of the study given in the main part of the paper, where the roles played by $\MString$, $\MSpin$, $\TMF$, and $\KO((q))$ are replaced by $\MSpin$, $\MSpin^c$, $\KO$, $\K$, respectively.
+Among others, we describe the VOSAs which should be behind $x_{-31}$ and $x_{-28}$. \item In Appendix~\ref{app:proofs}, we provide two different proofs of the Anderson duality of $\TMF$, Theorem~\ref{main-intro}.
+The first proof uses the Anderson duality of $\tmf$ as formulated by \cite{BrunerRognes}.
+The second proof uses the Anderson self-duality of $\Tmf$ and was kindly provided by Sanath Devalapurkar.
+The first proof is computational but is more explicit, while the second proof is conceptual but is more abstract. \item In Appendix~\ref{app:TMF}, we summarize the structure of $\pi_\bullet\TMF$ as Abelian groups.
+In particular we describe the important torsion groups $A_\bullet$, which is the kernel of $\sigma:\pi_\bullet\TMF\to \pi_\bullet \KO((q))$.
+We also describe the effects of the Anderson duality of $\TMF$ on its homotopy groups concretely. \item In Appendix~\ref{app:equivariant}, we present a minimal amount of the theory $\RO(G)$ graded topological modular forms, and prove Proposition~\ref{prop:above} and other results concerning equivariant lifts of certain elements of $\pi_\bullet\TMF$.
+They are used in Sec.~\ref{sec:diff}. \item In Appendix~\ref{app:diff_bordism}, we provide and develop necessary backgrounds on differential bordism groups and their Anderson duals. \item In Appendix~\ref{app:toy}, we discuss a simpler analogue of the study given in the main part of the paper, where the roles played by $\MString$, $\MSpin$, $\TMF$, and $\KO((q))$ are replaced by $\MSpin$, $\MSpin^c$, $\KO$, $\K$, respectively.
 This allows us to obtain the Anderson self-duality of $\KO$ in terms of the Anderson self-duality of $\K$.
-We also study various induced pairings in this setting. \item In Appendix~\ref{app:original-proof}, we give a proof of our main theorem, Theorem~\ref{main-intro}, in terms of the Anderson self-duality of $\tmf$.
-The proof is rather computational but is more explicit. \item In Appendix~\ref{app:sanath-proof}, we give another proof of our main theorem, Theorem~\ref{main-intro}, in terms of the Anderson self-duality of $\Tmf$.
-The proof is more conceptual, and was provided by Sanath Devalapurkar. \item In Appendix~\ref{app:TMF}, we summarize the structure of $\pi_\bullet\TMF$ as Abelian groups.
-In particular we describe the important torsion groups $A_\bullet$, which is the kernel of $\sigma:\pi_\bullet\TMF\to \pi_\bullet \KO((q))$.
-We also describe the Anderson self-duality of $\TMF$ concretely. \item In Appendix~\ref{app:diff_bordism}, we provide and develop necessary backgrounds on differential bordism groups and their Anderson duals. \item Finally in Appendix~\ref{sec:introphys}, we give a separate introduction for physicists. \end{itemize}
+We also study various induced pairings in this setting. \item Finally in Appendix~\ref{sec:introphys}, we give a brief description of the bulk of the contents of this paper for physicists. \end{itemize}